2015 Eastern Province Kings season: Player Record

+Legend: SF = semi-final, F = final, Sta = Starts, Sub = Substitute appearances, Unu = Unused substitute, Pts = Points, Try = Tries, Con = Conversions, Pen = Penalties, DG = Drop goals, = Sent off, = Sin-binned.
+Martin Keller, Qhama Mvimbi, Rameez Nell, Philip Odendaal and Erwin Slabbert were named in the 2015 Under-21 Provincial Championship Group A squad, but not yet included in a matchday 22.

 Under-19 Provincial Championship

 The final league standings for the 2015 Under-19 Provincial Championship Group A were: (Note: Some tries are erroneously not included in the official log.
 Eastern Province U19 and the Free State Cheetahs U19 scored three tries apiece in their Round One match, which aren't included in the official logs.
 Further tries by the Eastern Province U19 and Leopards U19 sides against the Sharks U19 are also not included.)